 Benadryl is generally well-tolerated by many dogs, but it does come with potential adverse effects:

-• Drowsiness or sedation, although not as pronounced as it is in people
+• Drowsiness, although not as pronounced as it is in people

 • Digestive upsets like diarrhea or vomiting; Can be reduced if given with food.